IQSS/dvn/doc/sphinx/source/dataverse-developer-main.rst

 environment on your system,  **answer “no” -- we want to create the new configuration from scratch.**

-| **Install Glassfish 3.1.2**
+| **[If you have to] Install Glassfish 3.1.2**

-We **strongly** recommend that you install GlassFish Server 3.1.2, Open Source Edition, **Full Platform**.It can be obtained from:
+We **strongly** recommend that you install GlassFish Server 3.1.2, Open Source Edition, **Full Platform**.
+If you have to install it separately from Netbeans, it can be obtained from:

 `http://glassfish.java.net/downloads/3.1.2-final.html <http://glassfish.java.net/downloads/3.1.2-final.html>`__

 The page above contains a link to the installation instructions; but the process is very straightforward - just download and run the installer.

-Make sure you have Sun/Oracle Java JDK version 1.6, and the newest (or at least, recent) build number available for your platform.
-(As of writing this, the latest build number available is 31.
-On MacOS X, since the JDK is part of OS distribution, the version currently provided by Apple should be sufficient)
+It is strongly recommended that you use Sun/Oracle Java JDK version 1.6.
+Please make sure you have the newest (or at least, recent) build number available for your platform.
+(As of writing this, the latest build number available is 51.
+On MacOS X, since the JDK is part of OS distribution, the version currently provided by Apple should be sufficient).
+In other words, we do not recommend building the DVN under JDK 1.7.

-Note that you don't have to uninstall Glassfish 3.1.1, or any other versions you may still have around.
+Note that you don't have to uninstall older versions of Glassfish you may still have around.
 It's ok to have multiple versions installed.
 But make sure you have the 3.1.2 installation selected as the active server in NetBeans (see section 4 of this guide).